 To investigate the effectiveness of the mentoring program, we conducted a large-scale field experiment.
 Our study comprises 308 adolescents in two cohorts at 19 schools in ten German cities.
 When the number of applicants exceeded the available program slots at a specific location, we used a lottery to determine participation.
-The randomized allocation into partici-
+The randomized allocation into participants (treatment group) and non-participants (control group) ensures that the only significant difference between the two groups is their participation in the mentoring program.
+Consequently, the causal effect of program participation (treatment effect) can be estimated by comparing the two groups (see Resnjanskij et al. 2024 for further information on the study's design).

-1 The underlying research paper, "Can Mentoring Alleviate Family Disadvantage in Adolescence?
+&lt;sup>1 The underlying research paper, "Can Mentoring Alleviate Family Disadvantage in Adolescence?
 A Field Experiment to Improve Labor-Market Prospects", is forthcoming in the Journal of Political Economy.
 This summary was first published on VoxEU.org.